VimalaMoger/E2ETestingProject_Automation_ParallelExecution_CICDPipeline/README.md

-In this Project, I delved into understanding TestNG features such as Annotations/TestNG Listerners to customize test behavior i.e logging, reporting Base-64, when test fails or passes.
+In this Project, I delved into understanding TestNG features such as Annotations/TestNG Listerners to customize test behavior i.e logging, reporting Base-64, after when test fails or passes.
 Implemented listeners to capture and log events,
 - Parallally executed both tests in Maven POM.xml or using TestNG xml file
 - Docker- installed docker desktop, performed test code execution
 - GitHub push/actions